-Annual reports may be disclosed once 5 years have passed since the lodgement of the report (this is also known as the 'Sunset Clause'), or after the authority to which the report relates ceases to be in force.
-The annual report release policy outlines MEG's approach to the release of annual reports and associated data five years after lodgement.
+Annual reports may be disclosed once 5 years have passed since the lodgement of the report, or after the authority to which the report relates ceases to be in force.
+Partial relinquishment or Final (and combined annual and final) reports are eligible to be released when the authority to which the report relates ceases to be in force.

+The Annual report release policy, developed in consultation with industry, outlines MEGs approach to the release of annual reports five after lodgement.